 - Frequently Asked Questions

-An industrial metal detector is an inspection system designed to identify metal contamination in food products as they move through a production line.
-In food applications, metal detectors are commonly installed on conveyors, gravity-fed lines, pipeline systems, or at final pack inspection points.
+A food metal detection system is an inspection system designed to identify metal contamination in food products as they move through a production line.
+In food applications, metal detectors are commonly installed on conveyors, gravity-fed lines, pipeline systems, or final pack inspection points.

 The detector is typically connected to a reject mechanism or line stop system.
 When metal is detected, the contaminated product is removed from the production flow or isolated for investigation.